 We know that many Indigenous Australians have suffered sexual, physical, and psychological abuse in state care, as members of the Stolen Generation or in other contexts.
 We are aware of the difficulties of these people getting access to justice, legal services, initiating claims and settling their matters.

 We act on their behalf and are willing to travel to communities in the identified regional areas to meet with survivors and discuss their matters.
-We are able to support such clients, who often face enormous disadvantage and vulnerabilities through their circumstances.
-While we do not have Indigenous lawyers or support staff on our team, we are willing to be guided by community leaders or elders and have them present for consultations if the client wishes.
+We are able to support such clients, who often face enormous disadvantages and vulnerabilities through their circumstances.
+While we do not have Indigenous lawyers or support staff on our team, we as your personal injury lawyer Melbourne are willing to be guided by community leaders or elders and have them present for consultations if the client wishes.

 Have you signed a Deed of Release that you think is unfair?